Why should I install fiber to the library? Read these impact statements from the libraries that have.

-We want to connect your library to the network via fiber instead of DSL.
+We want to connect your library to the network via fiber instead of DSL or cable.
 This means faster internet and data speeds for your staff and patrons.
 The state library has received bond funding from the State of Connecticut to help pay for these new connections.
 We are also asking libraries to apply for E-rate funding to help pay for the project.

 What does it cost?

 The cost of the new fiber connection and network equipment will be covered by a combination of E-rate funds (a federal source) and state bond funds (via a grant from the state library), both of which you'll need to request by filling out forms.
-Your library will be responsible for paying annual and monthly fees to the fiber vendor.
-If you want, you can also apply for an E-rate discount on both of those fees, though you would need to be CIPA compliant and filter in order to get the discount on the monthly fees.
-If you pay your monthly costs from your own budget, you do not have to be CIPA compliant.
+Your library will be responsible for paying ongoing fees to the fiber vendor for maintenance and internet service.
+If you want, you can also apply for an E-rate discount on both of those fees, though you would need to be CIPA compliant and filter in order to get the discount on internet service.

 What am I committing to?